 - Hydrogeology Required Upon completion, the participant should be able to:

-- understand groundwater occurrences, aquifer classification and aquifer properties in various geological settings;
+- Describe groundwater occurrences, aquifer classification and aquifer properties.

-- understand the concepts related to groundwater storage, recharge and discharge;
+- Comprehend the concepts related to groundwater storage, recharge and discharge and complete water balance.

 - Surface Hydrology Required Upon completion, the participant should be able to: